-China has the second largest art market of the entire world.
-According to ArtNet, in 2017 the Chinese art market accounted for 20 percent of total sales in the $57 billion global sector.
+China has the second-largest art market in the entire world.
+According to ArtNet, in 2017 the Chinese art market accounted for 20 percent of total sales in the $57 billion global sectors.
 However, speculation around Chinese art influences collectors and investors’ confidence, and shape the new trends of the art market in China.
 Despite the growing popularity of Chinese art, the market has experienced a slowdown in 2018, and international auction houses should understand both the risks and opportunities involving the art market in China.

 Market demand for traditional Chinese art